OxideUi/OxideUi/docs/TECHNICAL_SPECIFICATION.md

 ## 11. Conclusion

-OxideUI represents a significant opportunity to bring Rust's safety and performance benefits to UI development.
+StratoSDK represents a significant opportunity to bring Rust's safety and performance benefits to UI development.
 By focusing on a declarative API, GPU acceleration, and cross-platform support, we can create a framework that rivals existing solutions while leveraging Rust's unique strengths.

 The phased development approach ensures we can deliver value incrementally while maintaining high quality standards.
-With careful execution of this technical specification, OxideUI can become the go-to UI framework for Rust developers.
+With careful execution of this technical specification, StratoSDK can become the go-to UI framework for Rust developers.

 ---